RayBenefield/dev-xp/worklog.md

 # Worklog

+## #41

+So I got `KLI` working!!!
+So now I can run `kd l` or `kd ls` to run the `ls` command or I can run `kd b`, `kd bu`, `kd bui`, etc. to run the build command and as I add more commands things should go fine. :) Totally pumped about that.
+But now I have to start getting into actual multi-project issues.
+Next is to finish the build command by copying the `readme` and the `license` file to the `dist` folder.
+That is the next step and then merging the base repo `package.json` and merging with the project `package.json`.
+Should be fun.

 ## #40

 Started work on `KLI`.
 Just writing a bunch of simple tests to get it going and